 Each Chickpeas family is encouraged to visit the school once a year and engage the children in a family-centered activity.
-The activity can be created around any aspect of family life, including favorite foods, family photos, language, songs, history, the work the adults in the house do, visits by extended family members, newborn baby brother(s) or sister(s) or friends.
-The goal is to encourage the children to gain more understanding of our diversity; thus, Family Day is an important part of the Chickpeas curriculum.
+The activity can be created around any aspect of family life, including favorite foods, family photos, language, songs, history, the work the adults in the house do, visits by extended family members, newborn baby siblings, etc. The goal is to deepen the children's understanding of difference and diversity.
+Family Days (meaning you!) are an important part of the Chickpeas curriculum!

 HANDLING SEPARATION ANXIETY